Wine Tasting While Biking through Marlborough County in New Zealand: Where to Rent, Wine Taste & Other Tips

 Rent a bicycle through a company that provides saddle bags for the back of the bike to put wine bottles in.
 Tom and I rented our bikes through where we were staying at Watson’s Way.
 The price is $15 for people staying at Watson’s Way and $25 for people not staying there.
 If you’re not staying at the lodge and are in need of bikes, it’s worth it to rent from Watson’s Way just to meet the marvelously sweet and friendly Pat and Paul, the couple who own the lodge and bike rentals.

-The wine trail from Watson’s Way also starts out in the tiny downtown area of Renwick; meaning you do your longest ride with no winery stops at the beginning of your journey down the trail.
+Getting to the wine trail from Watson’s Way means first riding through the tiny downtown area of Renwick; meaning you do your longest ride with no winery stops at the beginning of your journey down the trail.

 “While you’re fresh,” Pat said wisely.